william-baldwin-paradox/OliviaCEMSplashAnimation/README.md

 # Olivia CEM Splash Animation

-A code-fidelity prototype for splash animation implementation using Rive and SwiftUI.
+A production-ready splash animation implementation using Lottie and SwiftUI with sophisticated timing controls and responsive design.

 ## Architecture